Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

 \subsection{Verifying SFI}

 We first use \name to verify SFI for x86 binaries compiled from WASM programs using Lucet compiler.
-We follow the formally verified SFI specification and verification conditions from a recent work called VeriWASM~\cite{veriwasm}, but devise the methodology of checking this specification independently.
-In a nutshell, VeriWASM (and our method) verifies that a secure binary obeys the following restrictions: (1) any memory access (read or write) is within the bounds of a predefined sandbox, and (2) any control-flow-related instruction (especially an indirect call/jump or a return instruction) targets a valid code location in the program.
+We extract the formally verified SFI specification and verification conditions from VeriWASM~\cite{veriwasm}, and verify the same in \name.
+As Deflection~\cite{sgx:deflection} verifies a weaker SFI policy, we only elaborate on VeriWASM here and leave further discussions in \autoref{sec:tcb-analysis}.
+In a nutshell, VeriWASM (and our method) verifies that a secure binary obeys the following restrictions: 1) any memory access (read or write) is within the bounds of a predefined sandbox, and 2) any control-flow-related instruction (especially an indirect call/jump or a return instruction) targets a valid code location in the program.
+By the SFI policy specification, for some address $i$ where the security condition is $\mathcal{S}[i]$, its proof obligation has the form: $\forall \vec{v}.~(\mathcal{F} \land \mathcal{PC}[i]) \to \mathcal{S}[i]$.
+Hence, SFI is a may policy.